wendyverdonk93/docs/content/business/accounting/reports/transaction-summary.md

 Columns:

 - Completed: the date the funds were settled in your MultiSafepay balance
-- mt merchant
+- Mt merchant
-- mt description
+- Mt description
-- mt customer email: the customer's email address
+- Mt customer email: the customer's email address
-- currency: the transaction currency
+- Currency: the transaction currency
-- mt orderstatus: the [order status](/api/multisafepay-statuses) at the time the report was generated
+- Mt orderstatus: the [order status](/api/multisafepay-statuses) at the time the report was generated
-- mt pt code: the payment method
+- Mt pt code: the payment method
-- modifieddate: the date the transaction was modified
+- Modifieddate: the date the transaction was modified
-- mt cust country: the customer's country
+- Mt cust country: the customer's country
-- mt id: your transaction reference number
+- Mt id: your transaction reference number
-- creditdebit: C means credit, D means debit
+- Creditdebit: C means credit, D means debit

 {{< /details >}}